thinc-org/awesome-stack/README.md

 - [dbeaver/cloudbeaver](https://github.com/dbeaver/cloudbeaver) - CloudBeaver is a web-based cloud database manager written in TypeScript and React.
 - [Drupal/CCK](https://www.drupal.org/project/cck) - Content Construction Kit: Create custom content types, fields, and add-ons for Drupal
 - [goharbor](https://goharbor.io/) - Open source registry for Kubernetes.
 Secures artifacts with policies and access control.
 Scans images for vulnerabilities and signs them as trusted.
+- [GPT Pilot](https://github.com/Pythagora-io/gpt-pilot) - GPT Pilot is a research project to generate fully working apps using GPT-4.
+AI codes 95% of the app, developer needed for the remaining 5%.
 - [kysely](https://github.com/kysely-org/kysely) - Type-safe and autocompletion-friendly typescript SQL query builder for node.js and other javascript environments
 - [LlamaGPT](https://github.com/getumbrel/llama-gpt) - A self-hosted, offline, ChatGPT-like chatbot, powered by Llama 2.
 100% private, with no data leaving your device.
 - [longhorn/longhorn](https://github.com/longhorn/longhorn) - Distributed block storage for Kubernetes.
 Install with one command.
 Intuitive GUI dashboard.